ering0427/Interactive-Lab-Hub/Lab 2/README.md

 If you are remote but in the US, the teaching team mailed parts last week.

-If you are in New York, you can pick up your parts ... <--Ilan please describe.

 If you are in New York, you can pick up your parts.
 If you have not picked up your parts by class you should come to Tata 351.

 ### Set up your Lab 2